The Faith Healers: The origins of faith healing

 Many religions have a history of faith healing with holy objects.
 The Roman Catholic Church in particular has saved thousands of relics of saints (clothing, bone fragments, etc.) that are supposed to have healing powers.
 Beginning in the early 1300s, European royalty claimed to have the ability to heal by touching.
 In the 1500s, Christian reformer Martin Luther took credit for miraculous cures.
-In the 1600s a practitioner called "the stroker" claimed to be able to cure a variety of diseases and acquired a large following.
+In the 1600s, a practitioner called Valentine Greatrakes claimed to be able to cure a variety of diseases and acquired a large following.
 Many tombs and shrines were claimed to have curative powers.
 Lourdes in particular became a pilgrimage site for those in need of a cure.
 Established in 1876, it receives 5 million visitors annually.
 Although it is claimed that 30,000 are healed every year, only 64 in total were accepted as "miracles" by the Catholic Church.
 Lacking any proof in most cases that the ailments were real, Randi points out that the principle of parsimony (or Occam's razor) would suggest that most, if not all, of the supposed cures did not actually occur.
 Randi explores some of the difficulties of examining claims and discusses in detail two claims from Lourdes.